My humble comment

 includes a series of articles subject to the aptitude of doing research written by Prof. Song-Chun Zhu.
 Here I put my quotation and inspiration.

-There is undeniable a wide spread of utilitarianism in Chinese student and their parent, and it has become even stronger in the recent year since China has been through an economic revival.
-So it's more difficult and important for our Chinese student to overcome this obstacle.
-The only way is to make it clear what you want and who are you want to be.
-Some parent might explain that they just want their children to be happy and enjoy life, but as the saying goes, the tree wants to be calm and the wind never stops.
-One needs to confront his fate.
+There is undeniable a wide spread of utilitarianism among Chinese students and their parents, and it has become even stronger in the recent year since China has been through an economic revival.
+So it's more difficult and important for our Chinese students to overcome this obstacle.
+The only way out is to make it clear what you want and who you want to be.
+Some parents might explain that they just want their children to be happy and enjoy life, but as the saying goes, "the tree desires stillness but the wind will not cease".
+One needs to confront their fate.

-Zhu gives two analogies about two traps a researcher can step into.
+Zhu gives two analogies about two traps researchers frequently step into.
 One is named street lamp of research.
 This story is described in a book written by Michael Arbib:

 It's a dark night, you see a man looking for something right under the street lamp when you walk down the street.
 Then you ask him: "Are you certain about your key is lost here?"
 "No", he replies.
 And you go on asking: "So why are you keep looking the key here?"
 "I don't know, cause here is the only bright place, where else can I find my key?"